TK1893/kraftFlix-client/README.md

 ## Project Summary

 This project involves building the client-side for an app called kraftFlix using React.
-The objective is to complement the existing server-side code (REST API and database) by creating interface views that handle data through REST API endpoints. kraftFlix-Client empowers users to seamlessly access information about various movies.
+The objective is to complement the existing server-side code (REST API and MongoDB database) by creating interface views that handle data through REST API endpoints. kraftFlix-Client empowers users to seamlessly access information about various movies.
 Through a user-friendly interface, they can browse movies, view detailed information about individual films, save favorites, and manage their profile.

 ### Essential Views & Features: